voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

 listing in which the dataset is annotated; ``quickstart-copy`` is the name of the new dataset; and ``fiftyone.zoo.base.QuickstartDataset`` is the fully-qualified class name of the
-:class:`ZooDataset class <fiftyone.zoo.ZooDataset>` for the dataset, which specifies how to download and load the dataset into FiftyOne.
+:class:`ZooDataset class <fiftyone.zoo.datasets.ZooDataset>` for the dataset,
+which specifies how to download and load the dataset into FiftyOne.
 This class can be defined anywhere that is importable at runtime in your environment.

 Finally, expose your new dataset(s) to FiftyOne by adding your manifest to the ``dataset_zoo_manifest_paths`` parameter of your